sbourgeois-io/liftTests/README.md

 # liftTests

-Just to keep in a safe and versioned place my hacking on lift Add lines for git test.
+Just to keep in a safe and versioned place my hacking on lift Add lines for git tests.